OCA/odoo-module-migrator/README.rst

 (Mainly for your custom modules)

-if you have created a new branch (for exemple 12.0) based on your 10.0 branch you can run the following command
+if you have created a new branch (for example 12.0) based on your 10.0 branch you can run the following command

 .. code-block:: shell